governance-at-scale 5 min read

 Some landing zone decisions are costly to change after workloads are deployed.
 These deserve disproportionate attention at design time.

 Management group hierarchy depth.
-Adding management group levels is relatively straightforward — you insert a level, move subscriptions, update RBAC and policy assignments.
-Removing a level after RBAC assignments and policy assignments exist at that scope is disruptive and error-prone.
+Removing a level after RBAC and policy assignments exist at that scope is disruptive and error-prone.
 Design the hierarchy for where the organisation will be in three years, not where it is today.
-A hierarchy that looks overbuilt for a twenty-subscription environment is correct for a two-hundred-subscription environment.
+(See Management Groups and Subscription Design: Getting the Hierarchy Right for hierarchy design discipline.)

 Hub network IP ranges.
-RFC 1918 space is finite, and Azure, on-premises, partner networks, and future acquisitions all compete for it.
+RFC 1918 space is finite.
 Hub VNet address space cannot be extended without redeployment of resources in that VNet.
-Overlaps with on-premises ranges or partner network ranges cause routing problems that are painful and time-consuming to resolve — especially when the overlap is discovered after the hub has dependent spoke VNets peered to it.
 Document every known network range before committing to hub address space, and leave more room than you think you need.

 Getting It Right

 The organisations that build landing zones that hold up start with questions, not architecture.
-The questions are: What workload types will we host and what are their connectivity and compliance requirements?
+What workload types will we host?
 What is the identity model?
-What are the compliance obligations and which workloads do they apply to?
-How will we manage and monitor the environment?
+What are the compliance obligations?
 The answers to these questions should determine the architecture; the architecture should not determine the answers.

 Validate the landing zone design with a real workload deployment before declaring it done.
-This sounds obvious and is routinely skipped.
-A landing zone that has never had a workload deployed into it has never been tested.
 The policy assignments that seemed reasonable in design will produce unexpected deny effects.
 The network topology that looked correct in the diagram will have routing gaps.
-DNS resolution that worked in isolation will break when a workload tries to resolve a private endpoint.
-Deploy something real, work through the friction, and fix the design before committing to it at scale.

 Treat the landing zone as a product, not a project.
 It needs owners, a backlog, and a release process.
 Policy assignments will be added as compliance requirements evolve.
 Network topology will change as workload connectivity requirements expand.
-RBAC assignments will need updating as organisational structure changes.
-Teams that treat the landing zone as a project with a completion date produce a foundation that decays — not because it was wrong at deployment, but because it was never maintained.
+Teams that treat the landing zone as a project produce a foundation that decays because it was never maintained.

 The most expensive landing zone mistake is the one you make at the beginning and discover at scale.
 The decisions that feel like details at deployment time — IP ranges, management group depth, policy scope — are the ones that drive the most remediation cost when they turn out to be wrong.
 The time to be deliberate about them is before the first workload is in production.